-- Turn off ALL unnecessary services: telnet, ftp, smtp, time, finger, http, pop3, imap, login, shell, printer, nfs, etc., etc. - Use OpenSSH instead of telnet, ftp, rlogin, rsh, rexec, rlogin, etc.. - Use shadow password utilities. - Use TCP Wrappers (/etc/hosts.allow, etc.) - Review your system logs regularly. - Monitor security alerts from your suppliers, and from various security organizations.
+- Turn off ALL unnecessary services: telnet, ftp, smtp, time, finger, http, pop3, imap, login, shell, printer, nfs, etc., etc. - Use OpenSSH instead of telnet, ftp, rlogin, rsh, rexec, rlogin, etc... - Use TCP Wrappers (/etc/hosts.allow, etc.) if you have to use an insecure protocol. - Review your system logs regularly. - Monitor security alerts from your suppliers, and from various security organizations.

-- Don't lump all your users into one group (typically "users"). - Don't create a separate group for each user (Red Hat's approach). - Try to have reasonable groups defined so that people can share data appropriately, and put the proper users into them. - Don't give anyone a UID of zero unless it's absolutely necessary (and even then think about other ways to avoid it).
+- Don't lump all your users into one group (typically "users" SUSE default). - Don't create a separate group for each user (Red Hat's approach). - Try to have reasonable groups defined so that people can share data appropriately, and put the proper users into them. - Don't give anyone a UID of zero unless it's absolutely necessary (and even then think about other ways to avoid it).

 - Various tools are available for adding, deleting and changing user and group definitions.
-All information about users and groups are in plain text files. - SuSE has YaST - Red Hat has Nautilus and redhat-config- tools - Webmin is popular - linuxconf was popular, but should not be used - useradd, userdel, usermod, groupadd, groupdel, groupmod are common
+All information about users and groups are in plain text files. - SUSE has YaST - Red Hat has Nautilus and redhat-config- tools - Webmin is popular - useradd, userdel, usermod, groupadd, groupdel, groupmod are the common command-line tools

-- Protect the password of "root" very carefully. - Login as "yourself" and su to root only when really needed. - Consider using /etc/suauth to allow designated people to "su" using their own password. - Consider using /etc/sudoers to grant some selected command authority to designated people.
+- Protect the password of "root" very carefully. - Login as "yourself" and su to root only when really needed. - Consider using /etc/sudoers to grant some selected command authority to designated people. - If you're running a Linux that doesn't use PAM (pluggable authentication modules), consider using /etc/suauth to allow designated people to "su" using their own password.

-Diagnostic information
+Diagnostic Information

 - strace

 - ulimit (to enable core dumps)

 - gdb

 - uptime

 - top

 - ksymoops

+- siga (SUSE)

 - netstat

 - ping

 - traceroute

 - system logs

 - dmesg

-- standalone dump (2.4.x and 2.6.x kernels only)
+- standalone dump

+- sysreport (Red Hat)